Facebook iconWhat is Flutter Widget Tree: A Comprehensive Guide - F22 Labs

 Stateful Widgets

-These widgets maintain state that can change over time.
+These widgets maintain a state that can change over time.
 They consist of two classes: the StatefulWidget itself, which is immutable, and a State object, which holds the mutable state.

 Examples include TextField, Checkbox, and AnimatedContainer.
 When the state changes, the State object triggers a rebuild of the widget.